Are you encouraged by the Executive Board's approval of your recommendation to establish a One Health Initiative Task Force?

 Dr. Fauci, the renowned researcher on AIDS and HIV, is director of the National Institute of Allergy and Infectious Diseases.
 He has made many contributions to basic and clinical research on the pathogenesis and treatment of immune-mediated diseases.
 Dr. Fauci will speak at our convention on avian influenza and the challenge of emerging and reemerging infectious diseases.

-One of the veterinarians who are making important contributions at the CDC is Dr. Lonnie J. King, director of the new National Center for Zoonotic, Vector-Borne, and Enteric Diseases within the CDC's Coordinating Center for Infectious Diseases (see page 1604).
+One of the veterinarians who are making important contributions at the CDC is Dr. Lonnie J. King, director of the new National Center for Zoonotic, Vector-Borne, and Enteric Diseases within the CDC's Coordinating Center for Infectious Diseases (see article).
 Dr. King, who holds a master's degree in epidemiology and public administration, is the first veterinarian to be director of a center at the CDC.
 He is an expert on zoonotic diseases, food safety, and veterinary preventive medicine.

 What is it that you would most like AVMA members to do or to begin thinking about, so that they can become engaged in this collaborative one-health initiative?